There isn’t much difference between German shepherd training and training for any other dog.

 - Step 4: Once he put all of his four paws over the floor then greets him back to teach him what you are willing from him.

 To make this process easier, keep a container of the treats at the front dog and make it visible for your dog.

-It is part of dog’s nature to chew different things including household, furniture, and toys, etc.
+It is part of a dog’s nature to chew different things including household, furniture, and toys, etc.

-You cannot completely stop them to chew everything but with the training, you can stop your German shepherd not to chew on the furniture or any specific object of your house, etc.
+You cannot completely stop them to chew everything but with the training, you can stop your German Shepherd not to chew on the furniture or any specific object of your house, etc.